Skip to main content

 Distinguishing Wellness Insights from Clinical Diagnoses

-A crucial distinction exists between the provided by a wellness program and the diagnostic testing performed in a clinical setting.
+A crucial distinction exists between the genetic information provided by a wellness program and the diagnostic testing performed in a clinical setting.
 Wellness-focused genetic analysis is designed for informational and educational purposes.
 It identifies predispositions and tendencies that may inform lifestyle choices.

 For instance, it might highlight a variant in the APOE gene, which is associated with lipid metabolism and Alzheimer’s risk, suggesting dietary modifications as a proactive measure.
 This information serves to personalize preventative health strategies, aligning your daily habits with your genetic inclinations.